StephenCleary/AsyncEx/doc/upgrade.md

 `TaskCompletionSource<T>.TryCompleteFromEventArgs` has been temporarily removed; it will be added back in a future version as part of `Nito.AsyncEx.Interop.Eap`.

-`OrderByCompletion` has been removed.
-It is better to introduce a higher-level `async` method rather than to "process tasks" as they complete.

 All other `Task`/`Task<T>`, `TaskFactory`, and `TaskCompletionSource<T>` extensions have not changed.

 ## SynchronizationContext